-Note 2: The remote parameter must be a primary array (for example CNA:acn, RTOV:xVec,MX_MAT:ay).
-The array reference (like CNA:vec, RTOV:yVec, SUBSYSTEM:Outport) is not supported.
+Note 2: The remote array (the parameter to which the block refers) can be either a primary array (e.g., CNA:acn, RTOV:xVec, MX_MAT:ay) or a reference to an array (like CNA:vec, RTOV:yVec, SUBSYSTEM:Outport).
+References to an array should be placed in the same task as the primary array to avoid inconsistencies.